XP-Tekurai99/Blockchain-Essentials/Blockchains/ConsensusAlgorithms.md

 ## Types of Consensus Algorithms
 ### Proof of Work (PoW)
 This consensus algorithm is used to select a miner for the next block generation.
 Bitcoin uses this PoW consensus algorithm.
 The central idea behind this algorithm is to solve a complex mathematical puzzle and easily give out a solution.
 This mathematical puzzle requires a lot of computational power and thus, the node who solves the puzzle as soon as possible gets to mine the next block.
-For more details on PoW, read Proof of Work (PoW) Consensus.
 ### Proof of Stake (PoS)
 This is the most common alternative to PoW.
 Ethereum has shifted from PoW to PoS consensus.
 In this type of consensus algorithm, instead of investing in expensive hardware to solve a complex puzzle, validators invest in the coins of the system by locking up some of their coins as stake.
 After that, all the validators will start validating the blocks.
 Validators will validate blocks by placing a bet on it if they discover a block which they think can be added to the chain.
 Based on the actual blocks added in the Blockchain, all the validators get a reward proportionate to their bets and their stake increase accordingly.
 In the end, a validator is chosen to generate a new block based on their economic stake in the network.
 Thus, PoS encourages validators through an incentive mechanism to reach to an agreement.
 ### Proof of Burn (PoB)